mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### Counting Errors in Response XML

-The XML Parser class helps you count the number of errors in the XML returned from the MX framework through the use of the function `countCharErrors` and `countParmErrors`.
-Both functions take in the response XML string from MX and return the number of errors of their specified type.
+The XML Parser class helps you count the number of errors in the XML returned from the MXMS through the use of the function `countCharErrors` and `countParmErrors`.
+Both functions take in the response XML string from MXMS and return the number of errors of their specified type.

 For Example: